thelema/odb/README.md

 ### Setup

-Packages will be installed by default to `~/.odb/lib`, so add this entry to your `/etc/ocamlfind.conf` path.  (todo: install as root, conf entry reminder)
+Packages will be installed by default to `~/.odb/lib`, so add this entry to your `/etc/ocamlfind.conf` path or set the environment variable `OCAMLPATH=~/.odb/lib`.

 The latest version can be downloaded directly from github with the following command:
     curl -O https://github.com/thelema/odb/raw/master/odb.ml